pkp/learning-ojs/en/responding_review.md

 Use the **X** in the upper right corner to close the window.

-Further down your dashboard, you will also see a discussion response from the editor.
+Further down your dashboard, you will also see a discussion reply from the editor.

 ![](learning-ojs-3-au-rev-discussions.png)